Meet Our Board of Directors

 Gregory OD Smith

-Gregory OD Smith joins the SHINE board with 39 years of leadership experience in the nuclear industry and a track record of creating effective partnerships.
-Gregory has served as the Chairman of Urenco UK and Urenco’s Chief Culture Officer.
-Prior to that, he served as Chairman of the Board and Chief Executive Officer for Louisiana Energy Services (LES), a uranium enrichment company wholly owned by Urenco.
-As CEO of LES, he oversaw the completion of construction and startup of the National Enrichment Facility in New Mexico.
-Before joining LES, Mr. Smith worked for Ontario Power Generation.
-During 2002‑2006, he served as the Senior Vice President for the 4-unit Darlington Nuclear station.
+Gregory OD Smith has 41 years of leadership experience in the nuclear and power industries.
+During that time he established a track record of developing leaders, creating effective partnerships and establishing operational excellence.
+He currently serves as a member on several boards as well as an instructor in leadership in the US, Canada and Europe.
+Gregory served as the Chairman of URENCO UK, URENCO’s Chief Culture Officer as well as Chairman of the Board and Chief Executive Officer for Louisiana Energy Services (LES), a wholly owned US subsidiary of URENCO.
+As CEO of LES, he oversaw the construction and startup of the National Enrichment Facility in New Mexico.
+Before joining URENCO/LES, Mr. Smith worked for Ontario Power Generation as the Senior Vice President for the 4-unit Darlington Nuclear station.
 From 1992-2002, he worked at Energy Northwest where he held several positions, including Operations Division Manager, Plant General Manager, Vice President Nuclear Operations, and Vice President Generation.

 Meet Our Advisers